tatianegercina/FinTech/01-Lesson-Plans/09-Project-1/3/LessonPlan.md

 ## 9.3 Lesson Plan—Project 1 Presentations

-In this class, your students will present their project apps to the class!
+In this class, your students will present their project dashboards to the class!
 They’ll afterward answer open-floor questions from you, TAs, and classmates.
 This is a **crucial** lecture for your students, so make sure you follow the advice in this plan.

 ##### Instructor Priorities